-For Income Plan and Business Expenses Plan, premiums for insuring against loss of income should generally be tax deductible if incurred in the production of your assessable income and are not capital in nature.
-Benefits paid which substitute for lost income should generally be assessable as income.
-This is not the case for Life Plan, TPD Plan, Critical Illness Plan and may not be the case for some benefits under Income Plan.
+For Income Protection/Disability Income/Business Expenses insurance premiums for insuring against loss of income should generally be tax deductible and benefits paid which substitute for lost income should generally be assessable as income.
+This is not the case for Life insurance, TPD insurance, Trauma Diagnosis/Medical Catastrophe insurance and may not be the case for some benefits under Income Protection/Disability Income insurance.
 This may vary if insurance is taken out for business purposes and you should seek professional taxation advice.